Our friend Dr Bill Thomas is often quoted saying ageism is the last ism.

 Yet how many times have you seen an older person ridiculed for their age?
 They’re used as caricatures in TV ads or comedy sketches, inevitably portrayed as either senile or grumpy; alternatively they’re painted as vulnerable and feeble victims by the media.

 Or how many times is an older person either ignored or overlooked because of their age?
-Just watch this video from a London artist explaining how people pretend his 77-year old grandad is invisible when they’re out together.
+Just watch this video about a London artist explaining how people pretend his 77-year old grandad is invisible when they’re out together.
 This is just one example of many.

 It’s not socially acceptable to ignore, ridicule or stereotype someone based on their gender, race or sexual orientation.
 So why is it socially acceptable to do this to older people because of their age?